aw12051996/myEvent_API/README.md

 ### Setup

 For the setup, first, running Xampp and make sure your MySQL and Apache services is running fine.
+Open your browser, then type the command `http://localhost/phpmyadmin/`, then create database for your project.

-In project directory, you'll find `config.json` inside `config` folder.
+Second, In project directory, you'll find `config.json` inside `config` folder.
 Open and edit the `development` configuration to match your database setup.

 ```
   "development": {